-36. If a Person fails to pay a fine under this Law, the Lands Manager is authorized to send any unpaid fine to a collection agency 30 days after having sent a warning letter to the Person.
+32.36.
+If a person-Person fails to pay a fine under this Law, the Lands Manager is authorized to send any unpaid fine to a collection agency do the following thirt30y (30) days after having sent a warning letter to the personPerson.